ngrx-utils/ngrx-utils/README.md

    * const getMyProp = createSelect(getMyFeature, state => state.myProp);
    * ...
 In your component class
    * this.myProp = store.select(getMyProp);
-   *
-   * this selector is also be cached and you can get it from
-   * NgrxSelect.selectorMap['myFeature.myProp'] (static property)
    */
   @Select('myFeature.myProp') myProp: Observable<any>;